debops/debops/docs/getting-started.rst

 be aware of this when you modify the firewall configuration.
 You can restart ``docker`` daemon to make sure that all firewall rules are set up correctly.

+To let the docker daemon trust a private registry with self-signed certificates, add the root CA used to sign the registry's certificate through the ``debops.pki`` role.

 ``debops.docker`` relies on configuration managed by ``debops.core``, ``debops.ferm``, and ``debops.pki`` Ansible roles.